FAQ

 How can I check on the status of my individual return refund?

 The fastest, easiest way to find out about your current year refund is to go to the Where’s My Refund? tool on the IRS website.
 Be sure to have a copy of your current tax return available because you will need to know your social security number shown on your return, the filing status and the exact whole dollar amount of your refund.
-Where’s My Refund? will usually have information about your refund 72 hours after the IRS acknowledges receipt of your e-filed return, or three to four weeks after mailing a paper return.
-Check back weekly, on Wednesdays, for any updates to your refund information.
+Where’s My Refund? is generally updated once every 24 hours, usually overnight.
+Refund information is typically available within 24 hours after e-filing, 3–4 days after correcting a rejected return, or about 4 weeks after mailing a paper return.
+You can check the tool daily for updates.

 Will I receive a tax refund if I am currently making payment under an installment agreement or payment plan for a prior year's federal taxes?